Social Media Icons

 • I love all things UK.
 I recently did the Ancestry.com DNA test and found my ethnicity is 71% England and Wales and 29% Ireland and Scotland, so that explains that.

-For any of you who care to know, I am conservative and a proud and patriotic Republican.
+For any of you who care to know, I am a conservative and a proud patriot.
 I believe in our constitution and am thankful for our freedoms.
-It is disheartening to be categorized as a "threat" by the President simply because I vote as a Republican.
-In the midst of soaring inflation, violence, crime, and the decline in moral values, yes I do want to make American great again.
+It is disheartening and frustrating to be categorized as a "threat" by the President simply because I vote as a Republican.
+And the midst of soaring inflation, violence and crime (in which criminals are categorized as victims), degrading moral values, humiliation of and threats to those who choose not to be vaccinated, and the treatment of children as sexual adults.
+I pray that God will save our country from itself.

 If you've stuck with me this far, thanks for reading!